Youth Liberation Front protest in Seattle recalls familiar police standoffs as federal agents stay out of view

-After days of intense anxiety and speculation about what the presence of federal agents could mean for Saturday’s Youth Liberation Front-organized protest in Seattle, much of the day’s events recalled strikingly familiar confrontations between protesters and the city’s police force.
+After days of intense anxiety and speculation about what the presence of federal agents could mean for the Seattle protest organized by the Youth Liberation Front, much of Saturday’s events recalled strikingly familiar confrontations between protesters and the city’s police force.

-Saturday’s protest circled around the same standoff location on Capitol Hill where police met protesters with flash-bang grenades and tear gas in early June.
-Nearly two months later, police once again used flash bangs and pepper spray on protesters, who had brought umbrellas, gas masks and at least one leaf blower in anticipation of the confrontation.
+The demonstration, convened in support of protesters facing off with federal agents in Portland, circled around the same standoff location on Capitol Hill where police met protesters with flash-bang grenades and tear gas in early June.
+Nearly two months later, police again used flash bangs and pepper spray on protesters, who had brought umbrellas, gas masks and at least one leaf blower in anticipation of the confrontation.

 The federal agents, sent by the Trump administration against the wishes of local officials, stayed largely out of sight as the afternoon escalated into violence.
-By evening, 25 people had been arrested as skirmishes continued into the night.
+By late evening, 45 people had been arrested.

-Saturday’s demonstration, which included scattered vandalism and at least one fire along the route, followed a tense several days leading up to the weekend, as politicians, protesters and observers worried federal agents could escalate protests and create a scene like the one that has played out repeatedly in Portland.
+Saturday’s protest, which included scattered vandalism and fires along the route, followed a tense several days, as politicians, protesters and observers worried federal agents could stoke violence and create a scene like the one that has played out repeatedly in Portland.

 There, the Youth Liberation Front has emerged as a major organizing force fueling weeks of demonstrations.
 Fires, graffiti and broken windows are all seen as forms of resistance to an oppressive regime.